TobiasPSP/doneland_sources/Components/Microcontroller/Programming/Upload Sketch/README.md

 ## Entering Boot Loader
 The need to press the boot button on an ESP32 board during firmware upload depends on how the board handles the bootloader mode entry.
-HereÃ¢â‚¬â„¢s a detailed explanation of the different scenarios you can encounter:
+HereÃƒÂ¢Ã¢â€šÂ¬Ã¢â€žÂ¢s a detailed explanation of the different scenarios you can encounter:

 1. Boards That Require a Boot Button Press
 Some ESP32 boards require you to manually press and hold the boot button, then press the reset button, then release the boot button during the firmware upload process.
-This is because these boards donÃ¢â‚¬â„¢t have the circuitry needed to automatically reset and put the ESP32 into the bootloader mode.
+This is because these boards donÃƒÂ¢Ã¢â€šÂ¬Ã¢â€žÂ¢t have the circuitry needed to automatically reset and put the ESP32 into the bootloader mode.
 When you press the boot button, you are manually putting the ESP32 into the mode where it can receive new firmware.

 2. Boards That Automatically Enter Bootloader Mode Other ESP32 boards have additional circuitry that allows the development environment to automatically reset the ESP32 and put it into bootloader mode.
 This is typically achieved using a combination of the RTS (Request to Send) and DTR (Data Terminal Ready) signals from the USB-to-Serial converter chip on the board.
 When you start the upload process, the development environment toggles these signals to reset the ESP32 and initiate the bootloader mode without the need for manual intervention.